Covid-19 and the UK Property Market

 Fast forward to 2021, and the housing market was booming, following record-breaking rises throughout 2020.

-In our updated blog post, we look at how the UK property market has performed throughout the Covid-19 pandemic and outline what the third national lockdown could mean for the housing market in 2021 and beyond.
+In our updated blog post, we look at how the UK property market has performed throughout the Covid-19 pandemic and outline what the third national lockdown could mean for the housing market.

 Property Investment in Past Times of Uncertainty